Best Physician Assistant Mortgage Loans: 2024 Guide

 • State availability: MN, WI, ND

-Frandsen Bank & Trust offers its medical home loan to the following medical professionals in Minnesota, Wisconsin and North Dakota:
+Frandsen Bank & Trust offers its medical home loan to a variety of medical professionals in Minnesota, Wisconsin, and North Dakota:

 Most loans will require a 5% down payment, but you may be able to negotiate a lower down payment under special circumstances.
 Student loans are excluded from DTI calculations.